Personnel – Temporary Employment

-- It is the department’s responsibility to monitor and track all work study earnings to ensure students do not earn more than their term award amount.
-Any earnings that exceed a student’s term award will be charged to the department’s institutional index code by the Student Employment Office.
+1) It is the department’s responsibility to monitor and track all work study earnings to ensure students do not earn more than their term award amount.
+Any earnings that exceed a student’s term award will be charged to the department’s institutional index code by Human Resources.

 b.
 Work Study Matching

-- Areas which provide direct support to departments funded by state dollars will be charged to the state funding pool for work study programs.
+2) Areas which provide direct support to departments funded by state dollars will be charged to the state funding pool for work study programs.
 Areas that are self-support are responsible for funding the work study matching share.
-Determination of the responsible funding area is determined through the Student Employment Office and the controller.
+Determination of the responsible funding area is determined through Human Resources and the controller.
 Exceptions to this policy shall be approved through the office of the controller.